 The polish is a mixture of shellac and wax.
 It is formulated in liquid.
 As soon as the polish is applied, it makes a high gloss finish on all the pieces.
 Apply the finish as you wipe it on a light coat while the wood piece is stationary on the lathe.
 Spin the wood piece and use a cloth dampened with the polish to smooth out the finish evenly.

+Brands of friction polish differ in the mode of application.
 Applying the finish using a soft cloth onto the spinning bowl is easier and faster.
 Use fast speed and see the change as you apply the product.
-Brands of friction polish differ in mode of application.
-Read instructions before you start.
+Read the instructions before you start.

 Can glue is a durable high gloss finish.
 Make sure the surface is well prepared for a smooth finish.
 Sand the surface before applying the finish.
 After cure, use burnishing cream to even out the surface.

-It is an extremely strong and fast-setting adhesive available in three viscosities: thin, medium, and thick.
+Once cured, CA is hard, crystal clear, and waterproof.
+It is a powerful and fast-setting adhesive in three viscosities: thin, medium, and thick.
 Thinner glues have faster set times, while thicker versions have better gap-filling abilities.
-Once cured, CA is hard, crystal clear, and waterproof.

-Although the solvent specifically for CA is expensive, it has the advantage of being faster acting and safer.
+Although the solvent specifically for CA is expensive, it has the advantage of faster acting and safer.
 As soon as it contacts moisture, it hardens.
-It is thin, and that is why it spreads easily.
-Using an accelerate to speed up the drying process.
+It is thin, which is why it spreads easily.
+It uses an accelerator to speed up the drying process.

 Use it sparingly so that it does not turn the surface white.
 Keep it away from moisture so that it lasts longer.
 Keep the cap on the bottle and the tip away from things that make it harden.
 Do not touch the tip of the workpiece.
 It is waterproof, and multiple application methods match specific projects.
-Two or three coats give a gloss finish and more coats a satin finish.
+Two or three coats have a gloss finish, and more coats provide a satin finish.

 Allow the bowl to cure before it gets in contact with food.
 It is safe to use after a month or more.
 A penetrative finish ensures a durable finish.
 Below are steps to follow when applying a finish.

-- Gather your application tools, finish of your choice and wear protective clothing.
-Gloves keep your hands safe from chemicals, and a face mask protects you from inhaling toxic chemicals.
+- Gather your application tools, finish your choice and wear protective clothing.
+Gloves protect your hands from chemicals, and a face mask protects you from inhaling toxic chemicals.